Lupus: Signs and symptoms

 SLE is one of several diseases known as "the great imitator" because it often mimics or is mistaken for other illnesses.
 SLE is a classical item in differential diagnosis, because SLE symptoms vary widely and come and go unpredictably.
-Diagnosis can thus be elusive, with some people having unexplained symptoms of SLE for years.
+Diagnosis can thus be elusive, with some people having unexplained symptoms of SLE for years before a definitive diagnosis is reached.

 Common initial and chronic complaints include fever, malaise, joint pains, muscle pains, and fatigue.
 Because these symptoms are so often seen in association with other diseases, these signs and symptoms are not part of the diagnostic criteria for SLE.
 When occurring in conjunction with other signs and symptoms, however, they are considered suggestive.

 While SLE can occur in both males and females, it is found far more often in women, and the symptoms associated with each sex are different.
 Females tend to have a greater number of relapses, a low white blood cell count, more arthritis, Raynaud syndrome, and psychiatric symptoms.
 Males tend to have more seizures, kidney disease, serositis (inflammation of tissues lining the lungs and heart), skin problems, and peripheral neuropathy.

 Skin

 As many as 70% of people with lupus have some skin symptoms.
 The three main categories of lesions are chronic cutaneous (discoid) lupus, subacute cutaneous lupus, and acute cutaneous lupus.
 People with discoid lupus may exhibit thick, red scaly patches on the skin.
 Similarly, subacute cutaneous lupus manifests as red, scaly patches of skin but with distinct edges.
 Acute cutaneous lupus manifests as a rash.
 Some have the classic malar rash (commonly known as the butterfly rash) associated with the disease.
-This rash occurs in 30 to 60% of people with SLE.
+This rash occurs in 30–60% of people with SLE.

 Hair loss, mouth and nasal ulcers, and lesions on the skin are other possible manifestations.